GaloisInc/smaccmpilot-org/pages/software/properties.md

 - *Ground control station* (GCS): The GCS software has no particular assurance built into it.
 See below for more about cryptography and GCS communications.

-- *ArduPilot libraries*: SMACCMPilot currently relies on a small (and decreasing) amount of ArduPilot code for sensor input and filtering.

-- *Board support package*: SMACCMPilot relies on C drivers to interact with the PX4 hardware.
-These are being replaced with Ivory-implemented drivers, where possible.
+- *Board support package*: SMACCMPilot uses Ivory-implemented drivers for most of the IO, although it still relies on C drivers for PWM output and PPM radio input capture.

 - *libc*: SMACCMPilot applications link to libc.